Texas A&M Professor Leads Study on Domestic Animals as Models for Evolutionary Processes

 egg and meat production around the world carry these mutations in a

-tumour suppressor gene.
-An example of such a breed is White
+tumor suppressor gene.
+An example of such a breed is White Leghorn,

-Leghorn, which is one of the most prominent breeds used for egg
+which is one of the most prominent breeds used for egg production,

 For more information about the Texas A&M College of